redwoodjs/redwoodjs-com-archive/docs/graphql.md

 ### Error Masking

-In many GraphQL servers, when an error is thrown, its details are leaked to the outside world.
-The error and its message are returned in the response and a client may reveal the error in logs or even render its message to the user.
-You could potentially leak sensitive information about your app you don't want to share—such as database connection failures, or even the presence of certain fields.
+In many GraphQL servers, when an error is thrown, the details of that error is leaked to the outside world.
+The error and its message is then returned in the response and a client might reveal those errors in logs or even render the message to the user.
+You could potentially leak sensitive or other information about your app you don't want to share -- such as database connection failures or even the presence of certain fields.

+Redwood is here to help!

-To prevent leaking sensitive information, Redwood masks unexpected errors out-of-the-box.
+Redwood will prevent leaking sensitive error stack information out-of-the-box to for unexpected errors:

+- The original error and its message will be logged using the defined GraphQL logger, so you'll know what went wrong
+- A default message "Something went wrong" will replace the error message in the response (Note: you can customize this message)

 If an error that isn't one of [Redwood's GraphQL Errors](/docs/graphql#redwood-errors) or isn't based on a GraphQLError is thrown:

-- The original error and its message will be logged using the defined GraphQL logger
-- A default message "Something went wrong" will replace the error message in the response

 ### Customizing the Default Error Message

-You can customize the default "Something went wrong" message used when the error is masked via the `errorMessage` setting on `createGraphQLHandler`:
+# You can customize the default "Something went wrong" message used when the error is masked via the `errorMessage` setting on `createGraphQLHandler`:

+But, what if you still want to share an error message with client?

+Simply use one of [Redwood's GraphQL Errors](/docs/graphql#redwood-errors) and your custom message will be shared with your users:

+#### Customize Error Message

+You can customize the default "Something went wrong" message used when the error is masked via the `defaultError` setting on the `createGraphQLHandler`:

 ```ts
 export const handler = createGraphQLHandler({